parthian-sterlet/sitega/README.md

 3. fasta file with dataset of background sequences
 4. maximal length of one LPD (default value 6)
 5. length of motif (integer value respecting to a tested length L, this value is selected by the bootstrap cross-valiation test, see the previous paragraph)
-6. size, the number of LPDs (a value is estimated in the bootstrap crossvaliation test, see the previous paragraph)
+6. size, the number of LPDs (a value is estimated in the bootstrap cross-valiation test, see the previous paragraph)

 ## Set threshold for a model